-(3) In addition to the general prerequisites specified in the 2002 Universities Act, requirements for admission to the doctoral programme in Natural Sciences and Technical Sciences in the field of Natural Sciences are
+(3) In addition to the general prerequisites specified in the 2002 Universities Act, requirements for admission to the PhD programme and the doctoral programme in Business, Economics and Statistics are

 - a. the completion of an eligible diploma or master's programme, - b. the completion of an eligible diploma or master's programme at a university of applied sciences based on section 6, para.
 4 of the University of Applied Sciences Studies Act, or - c. the completion of an equivalent degree programme at a recognised domestic or foreign post-secondary educational institution.